yannoff/yamltools/doc/converter.md

-# yannoff/yamltools
+# YAML Tools : Converter

-YAML Tools Converter: A command-line utility to juggle easily with `JSON` & `YAML`.
+A command-line utility to juggle easily with `JSON` & `YAML`.

 ## Usage